The U.S. Vice President Kamala Harris pledged $1 billion for women empowerment in Ghana following her two-day visit to the west African State.

 Her African tour comes on the heels of the upcoming U.S-Africa Summit in Washington this December.

-Harris arrived in Tanzania Thursday morning where she is expected to meet the country’s Head of State Samia Suluhu.
+Harris arrived in Tanzania Thursday morning where she met the country’s Head of State Samia Suluhu.